OpenNebula/docs/source/installation_and_configuration/frontend_installation/opennebula_repository_configuration.rst

 OpenNebula Repositories
 =======================

-Before we can proceed with installation, we have to configure packaging tools on your Front-end host to include OpenNebula repositories.
+Before we can proceed with installation, we have to configure the packaging tools on your Front-end host to include OpenNebula repositories.
 OpenNebula software is provided via two distinct distribution channels depending on the build type you are going to install:

 - :ref:`Enterprise Edition <repositories_ee>` - enterprise users facing hardened builds,
 - :ref:`Community Edition <repositories_ce>` - free public builds.